 Nowadays, P2P networks extensively serve as a means to distribute information because of their efficiency and scalability.
 Here are some widely known applications of P2P networks:

 1. Instant Messaging (IM)

-Before, the use of IM required the utilization of so-called “Internet relay chat (IRC)” servers.
+Before, the use of IM required the utilization of so-called “Internet Relay Chat (IRC)” servers.
 But since these servers can only handle a limited number of online users at a time, their services are prone to delays that can have a significant impact on business- or mission-critical operations.
 P2P networks changed that.
 By sharing the required bandwidth among users, communication became more efficient and scalable, allowing for faster exchange.

 2. File Sharing

 The idea of sharing the load across a network gained mainstream adoption during Napster’s heyday.
-The platform allowed music sharing without shelling out money.
+The platform allowed music sharing without users shelling out money.
 While the service no longer exists due to copyright violations, the site heralded the birth of other file-sharing applications.
 These programs relied on the concept of giving and taking.
 Users who want to download a file can use others’ resources while their computers allow other users to use their system resources at the same time.